 """

-num_instances = len(instances)
+num_instances = len(instances_descriptors)

-if num_instances <= self._k:
+if num_instances + num_archive <= self._k:

 raise ValueError(msg)